CensoredUsername/dynasm-rs/doc/langref.md

 }
 ```

-An important thing to notice here is which matchers are used for which parts of dynasm! syntax.
+An important thing to notice here is which matchers are used for which parts of `dynasm!` syntax.
 The following table lists the correct matchers to be used for expanding to dynasm syntax elements.
 Note that `$a:expr` means that anything that parses to an expression like `$a:ident` and just raw token trees are allowed.

 Table 2: dynasm-rs macro expansion rules

  Syntax element        | Matchers
 :----------------------|:------------------------
-Assembling buffer      | `$ops:ident`
+Assembling buffer      | `$ops:expr`
 Register reference     | `$reg:expr`
 Memory reference       | `$mem:expr`
 Any element inside a memory reference | `$elem:expr, $reg:ident`